NVIDIA/framework-reproducibility/README.md

 The longer-term intention and plan is to upstream all solutions into stock TensorFlow.

+Determinism is not guaranteed when the XLA JIT compilation is enabled.

 ### NVIDIA NGC TensorFlow Containers

 NGC TensorFlow containers, starting with version 19.06, implement